bretcope/odyssey/README.md

 <a name="httplog-properties-data"></a>
 ##### data

-`HttpLog.data` is a standardized container for arbitrary information which you may want to store as part of the log.
+`HttpLog.data` is a container for arbitrary information which you may want to store as part of the log.
 It defaults to an empty object.

 ```javascript
 var hlog = httpLog({ my: 'data' });